jotia1/pipelina/README.md

 conda activate suite2p
 ```

+## TODO Will need to write a section on modifying s2p to skip planes

 ### Download pipelina
 To install pipelina on Awoonga we will first need to go back to the home directory and then download pipelinas code
 ```